karmaniverous/stan/docs-src/configuration.md

 ### includes (string[])

 Additive allow‑list of glob patterns.
-Matches are ADDED back to the base selection even if they would otherwise be excluded by `.gitignore`, user excludes, or default denials.
+Matches are ADDED back to the base selection even if they would otherwise be excluded by `.gitignore` or default denials.

+- Explicit `excludes` take precedence over `includes` (excludes win).
 - Reserved exclusions still apply:
   - `<stanPath>/diff` is always excluded.
   - `<stanPath>/output` is excluded unless combine mode includes it for archiving.